sarveshwaran1678/fourth-jsp-project/README.md

 0)Step by Step detail on how website works in the home page.

-1)To register themselves online and otp generated mail to their mail id.
+1)To register themselves online and OTP generated mail to their mail ID.

-2)To add/delete the items to sell or buy in the cart. -- based on crop type,crop name,crop variety,number of quaintals,cost per quaintals.
+2)To add/delete the items to sell or buy in the cart. -- based on crop type,crop name,crop variety,number of quintals,cost per quintals.

-3)Search for potential buyers/sellers after adding in cart.
+3)Search for potential buyers/sellers after adding in cart.quaintals

-4)Make deals and get notifications on the location and contact deatils of sellars / buyers.
+4)Make deals and get notifications on the location and contact deatils of sellers / buyers.

 5)Keep track of Statistics of crops sold,added to cart,deleted from cart,notifications recived,request's made.